SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

     <img class="align-center" src="/talk-task-list.jpeg" />
 </figure>

+I then moved on to the presentation preparation.

 ### Preparing the presentation

-After the topic was finalized, I identified four key patterns of key-value storage engines to cover in the talk:
+After the topic was finalized and task list prepared, I identified four key patterns of key-value storage engines to cover in the talk:
 - Durability
 - Read optimization
 - Write optimization